gtranchedone/gtranchedone.github.io/_posts/2013-08-27-the-app-store-business.md

 ---
 layout: post
-date: 2013-08-27 09:00:00

 title: "The App Store Business: do we need Paid Upgrades or can we live with In-App Purchase only?"

-comments_enabled: true
-categories: [app-store, business, marketing]

-author:
+category: App Store
-  name: Gianluca Tranchedone
+author: Gianluca Tranchedone
-  facebook: gtranchedone
-  twitter: gtranchedone
-  google: +GianlucaTranchedone

 featured-image: posts/2013-08-27-the-app-store-business/app_store.png
 featured-image_length: 380920